What is the Phin Filter?

 The basic principles of coffee extraction apply to the phin filter.
 It is most similar to a pour over like the Hario V60 or a French press: ground coffee is poured into the brewing chamber, where it is brewed using hot water.
 The main difference is that the press is traditionally introducedbeforepouring the brewing water, as opposed to after.
 It helps keep the coffee bed in place, which in turn results in a more concentrated brew.

 The whole process takes about 6 minutes and it’s completely hands-off.
-You can simply pour the water and come back in five or six minutes and your coffee will be waiting for you.
+You can simply pour the water and come back in five minutes and your coffee will be waiting for you.
 Gravity and hot water do their job well with this brew tool!

 We recommend brewing your coffee in two steps instead of one.
 The first pour is for the coffee to bloom, a step that is very important when using fresh coffee as it releases the gases that become trapped inside the coffee beans during the roasting process (the more bubbles you see, the fresher the beans).
 A gentle bloom is associated with a more balanced taste in coffee, which is why it’s often suggested.
 The second pour uses the rest of the water to produce the full amount of coffee in your phin filter!